nikinezakati/Deep-Learning/README.md

 ## Deep-Learning
 Deep Learning Course - Fall 2022

-My solutions to IUST's Computer Vision course homeworks and final project, Fall 2022.
+My solutions to IUST's Deep Learning course homeworks, Fall 2022.

 Here's what it contains:
 * HW1: Intro to Keras and Pytorch